-- 7.1 Pupils are encouraged to tell anybody they trust if they are being bullied, and if the bullying continues, they must keep on letting people know. - 7.2 Pupils are invited to tell us their views about a range of school issues, including bullying, in the annual pupil questionnaire. - 7.3 Our School Council has developed its own anti-bullying charter and has an important role in monitoring the effectiveness of our policy, and communicating their views to school staff.
+- 7.1 Pupils are encouraged to tell anybody they trust if they are being bullied, and if the bullying continues, they must keep on letting people know. - 7.2 Pupils are invited to tell us their views about a range of school issues, including bullying, in the annual pupil questionnaire. - 7.3 Our School Council has developed its own anti-bullying charter and has an important role in monitoring the effectiveness of our policy and communicating their views to school staff. - 7.3 Include the role of peer enters here.... how they respond to signs of bullying....how pupils know how to support each other.